|General Guidelines||Closure of Lots|

 (Not attending Summer Schools) - $0.00

 Register vehicle via banner web.
-Bring a copy of payment receipt and vehicle registration to the Public Safety office.
+Bring the vehicle registration to the Public Safety office.
+(There is no fee.)

 Vehicles operated by students, faculty, and staff may be parked or driven on campus roadways under the provisions of College regulations and Vermont laws relating to motor vehicles.